Papo Colo: Exit Art

-Career as an artist
+Artistic Career

-Besides being the curator and cultural producer of Exit Art, Papo Colo has organized over 100 shows in which he was also the exhibition and graphic designer.
-His work has been exhibited at numerous venues, including The Clocktower (2013), Galeria de la Raza, San Francisco and MoMA PS1, New York (both 2009), El Museo del Barrio (2008), National Gallery of Puerto Rico (2007), Grey Art Gallery (2006), Art in General (2006), RISD Museum, Providence (2005), Barnes Foundation (2017), Band the Bass Museum of Art, Miami Beach (2001).
-The retrospective of his early work at MoMA PS1, which was organized by Klaus Biesenbach, coincided with The Cleaner, a new work the artist performed in New York’s Chelsea neighborhood, and culminated with the performance event Procesión Migración that reflected on the constant Puerto Rican migration to the mainland.
-The artist is establishing Pangea Art Republic, a new alternative art space in El Yunque Rainforest.
+In addition to serving as the curator and cultural producer of Exit Art, Papo Colo has organized over 100 exhibitions, often taking on the roles of both exhibition and graphic designer.
+Papo Colo's work has been widely exhibited at institutions, including The Clocktower, NY (2013); Galeria de la Raza, San Francisco (2009); El Museo del Barrio, NY (2008); National Gallery of Puerto Rico, PR (2007); Grey Art Gallery (2006); Art in General (2006); RISD Museum, Providence (2005); Barnes Foundation, PA (2017); and The Bass Museum of Art, Miami Beach (2001).

+In 2009, MoMA PS1 presented a retrospective of his early work, curated by Klaus Biesenbach.
+The exhibition coincided with The Cleaner, a new performance staged in New York’s Chelsea neighborhood, and culminated in Procesión Migración, a public performance reflecting on the ongoing migration of Puerto Ricans to the U.S. mainland.

+Colo is currently developing Pangea Art Republic, a new alternative art space situated in the El Yunque Rainforest of Puerto Rico.

+Awards

+In 1991 Colo received a Guggenheim Fellowship, an award that is bestowed upon individuals who have demonstrated distinguished accomplishment in the past and potential for future achievement.